-What I do know is what my recruiters have done for me over the years as a traveler.
-When I entered the complex world that is travel healthcare, I was fortunate to start working with a very strong network of recruiters.
+What my recruiters have done for me over the years as a traveler is something tech can’t replace.
+When I entered the complex world of travel healthcare, I was fortunate to start working with a very strong network of recruiters.
 I’m not sure I would have survived without them.

 A strong recruiter educates you on complexities within the travel healthcare world.
 Goes the extra mile to secure the hard-to-get contract.
 Recommends career advancement opportunities.
 Provides interview guidance on how to stand out.
 Negotiates the best pay package and advises against the lousy ones.
 Protects you from nightmare hospitals.
 Calls the nurse manager to make sure you can make it to your best friend’s wedding during your second week on contract.

 Strong recruiters identify your motivations for travel and suggest creative alternatives when initial plans don’t pan out.
 Sets realistic expectations about contract offers.
 Answers messages on a Saturday morning when your paycheck is late or incorrect.
 Mitigates scheduling issues with the facility.
 Offers support on your first day when, you can’t clock in, the EHR doesn’t recognize your credentials, your badge wont open doors and the charge nurse “didn’t know they had a traveler showing up today.”